Errors Reference

 Memory errors are rare and usually indicate:

-- Canister running out of stable memory
+- Running out of available memory

 - Corrupted memory state

-- Bug in ic-dbms (please report!)
+- Bug in wasm-dbms (please report!)

 Error Handling Examples

-Detailed error handling:
+Basic error handling:

-IcDbmsError::Query(QueryError::PrimaryKeyConflict) => {
+Err(DbmsError::Query(QueryError::PrimaryKeyConflict)) => {

 println!("User already exists");